 This minor joined with any major on campus will give students useful preparation for any position requiring orderly and clear thinking and expression.
 For example, many Davis graduates have found the minor a nice complement for majors preparing students for pre-professional training in law, medicine, library work, and teaching.

-Five upper division English courses, at least four of which must focus on literature.
+Five upper division (100 level) English (ENL) courses; at least four of these must be literature courses (numbered 107-186).